Polling vs Webhooks: When to Use One Over the Other

 What is polling?

-Polling is a client-driven model.
-Your application periodically calls a third-party API to check whether anything has changed since the last time you looked.
+Your application periodically calls a third-party API to check whether anything has changed.

 - Call a

-listendpoint (e.g.updated_since=timestamp) - Process any returned records
+listendpoint (e.g.updated_since=timestamp) - Process returned records

-- Store the new checkpoint
+- Store a checkpoint

-- Sleep until the next interval
+- Wait for the next interval

 - Repeat